chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 5. An Integrated Development Environment capable of installing the required project dependencies via NPM

-   - You will need to following packages to reproduce this demonstration:
+   - You will need the following packages to follow along:
      - `dotenv`
      - `express`
      - `node-fetch`

-   - From within your project root folder, install these packages from the command line with the following command:
+   - From within your project root folder, install these packages with the following command:

         ```sh
         npm install express dotenv node-fetch